npnf-inc/PlayForKeeps/README.md

 Download the latest SDK here: https://developer.npnf.com/download.

+## Running the Game
+To run the game:
+1. Clone this project, and open it in Unity.
+2. Open the first scene, `Assets/PlayForKeeps/Scenes/StartUp.unity`.
+3. Click Play.

+This game was designed to run in stand-alone mode only.
+This is not a limitation of the SDK, but of the game itself.

 ## Game Logic
 You are an intern at our office, and today is your first day at work.
-You have six minutes to talk to every new colleague and collect the items required to craft a pitch for our CEO.
+You have three minutes to talk to every new colleague and collect the items required to craft a pitch for our CEO.

 Collect all the items in a category, and then fuse them into better items: strength, morale, and funding.
 Then fuse strength, morale, and funding into a pitch.
 To win the game, take the pitch to Woo, our CEO.